jennatarasco/hist3814o/Fail-Log: Module 3.md

 After doing that and saving, and uploadng the new document, when I created another new project everything was fine and looked alike.
 The merging and reclustering were quick and easy.

 ## Capstone Exercise ##
+This exercise was really helpful in the sense that it allowed me to get a better grasp on the open refine software.
+I had to back track the steps of the other exercises in order to help complete this one.
+I also found that it is easier for me to keep a paper notebook of all the commands and steps in the other exercises that allowed me to keep better track of what i've accomplished.
+This has helped me not waste time by looking back in other modules and looking through all the exercises.